 It’s like renting or buying a house.

 You know that when you rent a home, you are limited in what you can do, no matter your funds.
-When you buy a house, you are usually only limited with your funds.
+When you buy a house, you are usually only limited by your funds.